Clacly96/ESPic/Client-Server/readme.md

 ```python
 def richiedi_messaggi():
 ```
-This function will request to the server incoming messages for the logged user.
-It will print messages on graphic interface.
+This function will request to server incoming messages for the logged user.
+It will print messages on the graphic interface.

 ```python
 def invia_dati():
 ```
 This function will send message to the server.
-It automatically takes body of message and receiver from the graphic interface.
+It automatically takes the body of message and the receiver from the graphic interface.

 ```python
 def richiedi_utenti():